 I’ll never forget the year that my sister and her newborn couldn’t come visit us for Christmas because they all came down with a horrible flu.

 Or the time that my husband and I erupted into an enormous argument.
-We were driving to a relative’s house for Christmas and we were both stressed thinking about the strained relationships at this particular gathering.
+We were driving to a relative’s house for Christmas.
+We were both stressed thinking about the strained relationships at this particular gathering.
 It took us over 2 hours to work out our disagreement, and I missed being able to get a slice of my aunt’s famous pumpkin pie!

 If you know me…you know my deep, deep LOVE for all things pumpkin pie!!